What is erectile dysfunction?

 If you are worried about erectile dysfunction, talk to a doctor, even if you are embarrassed.
 Sometimes, the treatment of an undiagnosed disease is enough to reverse erectile dysfunction.
 In other cases, medications or other direct treatments may be needed.

-Which mushrooms can help you in situations of impotence or loss of sexual appetite?
+Which mushrooms are useful for impotence or loss of sexual appetite?

 Food supplements of Cordyceps sinensis are considered potent aphrodisiacs having the ability to increase sexual appetite.
 Their extracts help to increase libido and support a healthy sex drive.